kyungjae-lee/engineers-notebook/embedded-systems/cubeide-tips.md

 ## Initial Setup

-* To resolve FPU warning:
+* To resolve FPU warning ("FPU is not initialized, but the project is compiling for an FPU.
+Please initialize the FPU before use."):

   Project $\to$ Properties $\to$ C/C++ Build $\to$ Settings $\to$ MCU Settings $\to$ Tool Settings